agilecustoms/release/docs/features/aws-authorization.md

 _Note: by default, a Job has permissions `contents: read`, since you need `id-token: write`, the default one is overridden, so if you need to read repository content, make sure to add `contents: read` explicitly_

+- `id-token: write` is to log in AWS ([details](./aws-authorization.md)), required to release artifact in any of S3, ECR, CodeArtifact
+- `contents: read` seem to be obvious. it is set by default, but when you set `id-token: ..` - you loose the default and now it needs to be set explicitly